Explorer Hop

-Explorer Hop is a Toronto-based company that focuses on teaching children and teens financial literacy, money management, and entrepreneurship.
+Explorer Hop is a Toronto-based company that teaches children and teens financial literacy, money management, and entrepreneurship.

+History

+Explorer Hop was founded in Toronto by Hasina Lookman, a former special consultant on trade and finance for the United Nations.
+The company was established after she observed that even graduates from top-tier institutions often lacked essential financial literacy skills.

+Products

+Explorer Hop provides financial literacy and entrepreneurship programs for children.
+Its "money camp" covers the fundamentals of the stock market.

 Educational impact

 In 2021, Explorer Hop launched the Global Investment Challenge for kids.
 Veronika Kolarska, winner of the first challenge, increased her virtual portfolio from $30,000 to $99 million.